beginner-corp/learn.begin.com/src/md/basic/frontend/spa.md

 5. Add `public/index.js`

-Create an `index.js` file and add the following to it:
+Create an `index.js` file in the `public` directory and add the following to it:

 ```javascript
 import React from "react";